2019 Outstanding Alumni Announced

 Associate Professor and Director, University of Oklahoma, Norman, OK

-Williams-Diehm received her bachelor’s degree in interdisciplinary studies and both her master’s and doctorate in educational psychology from Texas A&M. She is currently director of the Zarrow Center for Learning Enrichment and associate professor of special education at the University of Oklahoma.
+Williams-Diehm received her B.S. in Education and both her master’s and doctorate in educational psychology from Texas A&M. She is currently director of the Zarrow Center for Learning Enrichment and associate professor of special education at the University of Oklahoma.
 She is actively involved in teaching, supporting practicum for teacher preparation, educational research and service to the university and community, as well as providing support for school districts in Oklahoma and Texas.
 Williams-Diehm recently began a four-year college experience program for students with an intellectual disability called Sooner Works.

 Lt.
 Cmdr.
 Josh Swift, Ph.D.
 ‘10